Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Discussion

 \subsubsection{Carbothermal reduction architecture}

-The CR plant can achieve the lowest required excavation rate among the examined architectures (Fig.~\ref{fig:mc_exc_rate}).
-Moreover, the CR plant can be the lightest architecture when the operational period is one year (Figs.~\ref{fig:sizing_mass_target_ox_1}, \ref{fig:sizing_mass_recycle_rate_1year}, and \ref{fig:sizing_mass_water_content_1}).
-However, this architecture depends the most on the import of resources from Earth (Fig.~\ref{fig:sizing_mass}), which can make it significantly heavier (and costly) when the operational period is longer (Fig.\ref{fig:sizing_mass_target_ox_3}).
-Another drawback of this architecture is the relatively high power consumption (see e.g., Figs.\ref{fig:sizing_power_target_ox} and \ref{fig:mc_power}).
+The CR plant \revaa{requires a slow excavation rate (Fig.~\ref{fig:mc_exc_rate}) due to the high oxygen yield of the process.} Moreover, the CR plant can be the lightest architecture when the operational period is one year (Figs.~\ref{fig:sizing_mass_target_ox_1}, \ref{fig:sizing_mass_recycle_rate_1year}, and \ref{fig:sizing_mass_water_content_1}) \revaasecond{and the least power-consuming architecture in comparison depending on the water content (see Figs.~\ref{fig:sizing_power_water_content} and \ref{fig:mc_power})}.
+However, this architecture depends the most on the import of resources from Earth (Fig.~\ref{fig:sizing_mass}), which can make it significantly heavier (and costly) when the operational period is longer (Fig.\ref{fig:sizing_mass_prod_period}).